 Report by Martin Kotol, August 2015.

-August 2015.
-Report by Martin Kotol about installation and performance of a mechanical ventilation unit in a Greenlandic house Tuapannguanut.
+About the installation and performance of a mechanical ventilation unit in a Greenlandic house Tuapannguanut.
 Winters in the Arctic are very cold and long.
 When the temperatures are so low, the occupants of Arctic dwellings stop opening windows to avoid cold draught.
 Any natural vents get typically sealed for the same reason.
-This, together with the lack of mechanical ventilation results in insufficient air change in majority of the dwellings.
-Consequently the indoor air quality (IAQ) becomes rather poor which has a negative effect on the occupants’ health and may also damage the construction due to mold growth.
-In this project a state of the art ventilation unit was installed in an old house to study its performance and any changes of the IAQ.
+This, together with the lack of mechanical ventilation, results in insufficient air change in the majority of the dwellings.
+Consequently, the indoor air quality (IAQ) becomes rather poor, which has a negative effect on the occupants’ health and may also damage the construction due to mould growth.
+In this project, a state of the art ventilation unit was installed in an old house to study its performance and any changes to the IAQ.
 The measurements have shown that the IAQ had improved significantly.
-Also the occupants have reported significant increase in their comfort.
+Also, the occupants have reported a significant increase in their comfort.
 The initial costs of the installation would pay off in approximately 14 years thanks to the heat recovery.
-All in all the installation of the mechanical ventilation had proved to be an efficient yet economical solution to an actual indoor air quality problem in Greenland.
+All in all, the installation of the mechanical ventilation had proved to be an efficient yet economical solution to an actual indoor air quality problem in Greenland.

-Energy-efficient building in Greenland: investigation of the energy consumption and indoor climate” (link here)
+Energy-efficient building in Greenland: an investigation of the energy consumption and indoor climate” (link here)

 Images by Martina Marencokova, Martin Kotol and www.ini.gl